toshiakiasakura/toshiakiasakura.github.io/_pages/cv.md

 Service and leadership
 ======
 * March to May, 2020, Scientific communication about basic countermeasures against COVID-19.
-The report written in Japanses are found [here](https://no-more-corona.com/).
+The report written in Japanese can be found [here](https://no-more-corona.com/).